Validator Staking: A Quick Start

 Verify Wallet Ownership

-Your customer must confirm they have control over their wallet and enough Ether balance to stake a validator.
+Your customer must confirm they have control over their wallet and enough Ether balance to stake validators.
 To do so, they will need to sign a message using their wallet.

 Generate Message